-Established almost 40 years ago, Coachman’s Inn has become one of those landmark buildings we have come to know – or have seen while stuck in traffic.
+Established almost 40 years ago, Coachman’s Inn has become one of those landmark buildings we have come to know…or have at least seen while stuck in traffic.
 If you often drive along Peter Place in Bryanston, you’ll definitely know which building I’m talking about — the unmissable Tudor-style inn.

-As soon as you walk in, one notices the exposed beams and interesting decor.
-It’s almost as if one is stepping back in time.
-There are plenty of nooks and crannies, making this venue ideal if you want to enjoy an intimate dinner for two or a business meeting sans continuous interruptions.
+As soon as you walk in, you notice the exposed beams and interesting decor.
+It’s almost as if you are stepping back in time.
+There are plenty of nooks and crannies, making this venue ideal if you want to enjoy an intimate dinner for two or a business meeting without continuous interruptions.
 Once we were settled at our table, we were offered a complimentary sherry or port and got the rundown on the specials of the day.
 The staff are friendly and charming and offer top-notch service throughout your entire meal.

-After feasting like kings, I realised that I didn’t stick to the game plan of trying any frogs’ legs or forking French snails out of their shells, but it gives me all the more reason to return to Coachman’s Inn and maybe (I repeat, MAYBE) give them a go.
+After feasting like kings, I realised that I didn’t stick to the game plan of trying any frogs’ legs or forking French snails out of their shells, but it gives me all the more reason to return to Coachman’s Inn and give them a go.